Gibson J-200

 The Gibson J-200 (formerly the Gibson SJ-200 or Super Jumbo 200), is an acoustic guitar model produced by the Gibson Guitar Corporation.
+Standard models of the guitar feature a uniquely shaped "moustache" bridge and a large pickguard with a vine-and-flowers decoration.

 History

 Gibson entered into production of this model in 1937 as its top-of-the-line flat top guitar, initially called the Super Jumbo, changing the name in 1939 to the Super Jumbo 200.

 It replaced the Gibson Advanced Jumbo.

 It was made at the Gibson Factory in Kalamazoo, Michigan.
 The SJ-200 was named for its super-large 16 7/8" flat top body, with a double-braced red spruce top, rosewood back and sides, and sunburst finish.
 In 1947 the materials used for the guitar changed to maple back and sides.
 Gibson changed the name to the J-200 in 1955.
 Due to the weak post-depression economy and wartime austerity, demand for this high-end guitar was very limited and production quantities were small.
 Early models made from rosewood are highly prized by collectors.
 Adjustments to bridge design and bracing starting in the early 1960s lead to dramatically changing tone and projection of the instrument.
-The models built from 1947–1957 are considered widely known as powerful, lush, and great sounding guitars for strumming and song writing.
-By the late 1980s when the Bozeman shop opened up these instruments were reverted back to the original sought after designs of the 1930s to 1950s.
+The models built from 1947 to 1957 are considered widely known as powerful, lush, and great sounding guitars for strumming and song writing.
+By the late 1980s when the Bozeman shop opened up these instruments were reverted to the original sought after designs of the 1930s to 1950s.

+The pickguard is one of the most distinctive features of the SJ-200.
+On standard models, a vine-and-flowers design is etched and painted into the pickguard, although custom-ordered guitars may feature a different design.
+The SJ-200 was the first Gibson with an engraved pickguard but was later followed by others such as the Dove and the Hummingbird.
+In 1955, two changes were made to the pickguard: the original stripe etched around the edge was removed, and the celluloid was made more transparent and swirly.